axel883/windows-ai-docs/docs/convert-model-winmltools.md

 - libSVM
 - Tensorflow (experimental)

-To learn how to export from other ML frameworks, take a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.
+To learn how to export from other ML frameworks, take a look at the [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.

 In this article, we demonstrate how to use WinMLTools to:

 - Convert CoreML models into ONNX
 - Convert scikit-learn models into ONNX
 - Convert tensorflow models into ONNX
-- Convert onnx models to quantized ONNX models
+- Convert ONNX models to quantized ONNX models
 - Convert floating point models to 16-bit floating point precision models
 - Create custom ONNX operators

->[!NOTE]
->The [latest version of WinMLTools](https://pypi.org/project/winmltools/1.3.0/) supports conversion to ONNX versions 1.2.2 and 1.3, as specified respectively by ONNX opsets 7 and 8.
+> **Note** The [latest version of WinMLTools](https://pypi.org/project/winmltools/1.3.0/) supports conversion to ONNX versions 1.2.2 and 1.3, as specified respectively by ONNX opsets 7 and 8.
 Previous versions of the tool do not have support for ONNX 1.3.

 ## Install WinMLTools

-WinMLTools is a Python package (winmltools) that supports Python versions 2.7 and 3.6.
-If you are working on a data science project, we recommend installing a scientific Python distribution such as Anaconda.
+WinMLTools is a Python package (**winmltools**) that supports Python versions 2.7 and 3.6.
+If you are working on a data science project, we recommend installing a scientific Python distribution such as [Anaconda](https://www.anaconda.com/).

-> [!NOTE]
-> WinMLTools does not currently support Python 3.7.
+> **Note** WinMLTools does not currently support Python 3.7.

 WinMLTools follows the [standard python package installation process](https://packaging.python.org/installing/).
 From your python environment, run: